appwrite/demos-for-functions/nodejs/backup-to-storage/README.md

 # 📧 Backup to Storage

-A sample NodeJS Cloud Function for creating a backup of every document in every collecion of your database in Cloud Storage.
+A sample NodeJS Cloud Function for creating a backup of every document in every collection of your database in Cloud Storage.

 ## 📝 Environment Variables